 Updating Traditional Product Positioning Strategies With Mobile Marketing

-Mobile marketing can be used to guide consumers to products in the aisle even when shelf space is not optimal.
+Mobile marketing can be used to guide potential customers to products in the aisle even when shelf space is not optimal.
 These strategies work well in conjunction with rewards programs where consumers receive points for seeking out and interacting with participating items.
 When leveraged through an in-store mobile app, these programs:

-- Offer data-driven personalization for segmentation: Mobile apps provide a unique opportunity to cater to consumers by location, which creates an automatic kind of personalization brands can leverage to enhance sales in a specific area.
+- Offer data-driven personalization for segmentation: Mobile apps provide a unique opportunity to cater to consumers by location demographic, which creates an automatic kind of personalization brands can leverage to enhance sales in a specific area.
 These programs work off GPS, beacons, and other devices that push notifications to consumers when they enter a location.

 Brands have many opportunities to enhance in-store marketing with mobile apps.
 These programs drive in-the-moment product recognition which can be used to introduce new offerings or stimulate interest in old ones.
 Pairing them with standard product positioning strategies only improves the results.

-Shopkick improves our partner’s sales in the store by using mobile marketing to enhance the traditional types of product positioning strategies.
+Shopkick improves our partner’s sales in the store by using mobile marketing to enhance the traditional types of effective product positioning strategies.